harivamsi9/Secure-and-Private-AI-Scholarship-Challenge-by-Facebook-Artificitial-Intelligence/README.md

 Link2: https://poloclub.github.io/ganlab/
 - worked around with Azure’s LUIS and made an app to determine user intentions using Natural Language Understanding
 - registered for Python Certification exam which I will be writing tomorrow!

+### Day 13/60 (9th Jul 2019) #60daysofudacity
+- reviewed and revised Lesson 2 (1 hour)
+- revisited Lesson 3 (30 mins)
+- I am now a Certified Associate in Python Programming

+(I was traveling all day, still traveling, will be traveling till tomorrow afternoon since my college has reopened...:face_with_thermometer::face_with_thermometer:)

+Thanks to @Munira Omar and @Shubhangi Jena for motivating me for publishing articles!
+Thanks a ton!

+I encourage @Munira Omar @Shubhangi Jena @Ana @Mika @Yemi @Aisha Javed to keep up with their work !
+And constantly inspire other as well!